Hussar Ballad

 The Hussar Ballad (Гусарская баллада) is a 1962 Soviet musical film by Eldar Ryazanov, filmed on Mosfilm.
 In effect, it is one of the best loved musical comedies in Russia.

-With most of its dialogue delivered in verse, Ryazanov's script romanticizes the adventures of Nadezhda Durova during the Napoleonic wars.
+With most of its dialogue delivered in verse, Ryazanov's script romanticizes the adventures of Nadezhda Durova during the Napoleonic Wars.
 The swift paced, action packed, humor filled adventure is ingeniously mixed with light-hearted acting bravado and memorable operetta pieces.
 The film's musical score and songs were written by Tikhon Khrennikov.

 The leading roles — those of the cavalry maiden Shurochka Azarova and the dashing hussar Poruchik Dmitry Rzhevsky — were played by Andrei Mironov's future wife Larisa Golubkina and the People's Artist of the USSR Yuri Yakovlev, respectively.
 Comedian Igor Ilyinsky appeared as one-eyed Field-Marshal Prince Mikhail Kutuzov.

 The film is based on the play A Long Time Ago by Alexander Gladkov.

 The film proved so popular with Soviet audiences that poruchik Rzhevsky became quite a folklore character, featured in numerous jokes.
 See Russian jokes#Poruchik Rzhevsky for samples.

+Plot

+The film begins in the summer of 1812 when Lieutenant Rzhevsky arrives at the home of retired Major Azarov with a letter of introduction.
+The major's 17-year-old niece, Alexandra (Shura), is Rzhevsky's "betrothed by proxy," though the two have never met.
+Rzhevsky imagines her as a delicate and sentimental woman, but Shura, raised by her military uncle and his orderly Ivan, is far from conventional.
+She rides horses, fences, and shoots with precision.
+Their first encounter occurs as Shura, dressed in a cornet’s uniform for a masquerade ball, overhears Rzhevsky's less-than-flattering account of their engagement.
+Amused, she decides to play a prank, later presenting herself as an overly mannered and powdered young lady.

+During Shura’s birthday ball, news arrives of Napoleon's invasion of Russia.
+Rzhevsky and the other officers return to their regiments, and Shura resolves to join the fight in secret.
+Disguised as a cornet, she earns her first combat experience the next day by delivering critical orders while evading French soldiers.
+Her bravery impresses a Russian general, who appoints her as a junior adjutant.
+Over six months of service, Shura gains a reputation as a fearless soldier, with no one suspecting her true identity—not even Rzhevsky.
+Her secret is revealed only when an old family acquaintance informs Field Marshal Kutuzov, who initially orders her to return home.
+However, after learning of her heroics, including rescuing a general from French captivity, Kutuzov awards her the Cross of St. George and allows her to retain her rank.

+In the film's climax, Shura apologizes to her comrades for her deception, while Rzhevsky admits his mistake in underestimating her character.
+The two confess their love, and Shura agrees to marry him, bringing the story to a heartwarming conclusion.
+The film combines themes of patriotism, courage, and humor with a romantic subplot, set against the backdrop of the Napoleonic Wars.